-How to Find the Best Ending for Your Story
+How to Quickly Determine the Best Ending For Your Story

 To do this day, I still have trouble with ending my stories.
 The beginning is what gets the reader or viewer or player into the story, but it's the end that stays longest in their minds.
 Given that notion, I think there is a lot of pressure on the ending of a story.
 If I am writing a piece where I am trying to convey some sort of message, I especially find this true.
 The ending is where I tell the consumer of my story what I was trying to say this whole time, what my story was about, what my themes were getting at.
 But that still doesn't make ending the story any easier because there are so many ways the story could go and still convey the same general message.